On This Page

 Every cabin on a Disney ship could be considered a family cabin, but some are specifically flagged as family-focused accommodations.

-Deluxe Family Oceanview Stateroom with Veranda:
+Deluxe Family Oceanview Cabin with Veranda:

 Five fit into this 300-square-foot stateroom with balcony.
 There's a queen bed, double convertible sofa and upper pull-down bunk bed.

-Deluxe Family Oceanview Stateroom:
+Deluxe Family Oceanview Cabin:

 The balcony-less version of the Deluxe Family Ocean View Stateroom (found only on Disney Dream and Fantasy) offers 241 square feet of space and one or two round portholes, deep enough for built-in window seats.
 There's a queen bed, single convertible sofa, wall pull-down bed and upper pull-down bunk bed in cabins that sleep five; some only sleep three or four without the pull-down beds.

-Concierge Family Oceanview Stateroom with Verandah:
+Concierge Family Oceanview Cabin with Verandah:

 All Disney ships now offer larger family suites that offer additional perks -- priority boarding and tender service, 24-hour concierge, access to a private sun deck and delivery of entire meals from the restaurants via room service.
 The Concierge Family Oceanview Stateroom with Verandah measures 306 square feet (including the balcony) and sleeps five with a queen bed, double convertible sofa and upper pull-down bunk bed.